Zephyr-Pixilated/Sandbox/README.md

 A sandbox that I set up as an Android Project.
 I try out new stuff, experiment, and use it for learning.
+Try out different Android tools.